adrn/GaiaPairsFollowup/scripts/README.md

 The input files are expected to be 2D raw CCD frames from the output of the telescope instrument software.
 The output files are a set of FITS files containing 1D extracted, wavelength-calibrated spectra for each source file.
+All scripts below are assumed to be run from the `scripts/` directory of this project.

 Process the raw CCD frames
 --------------------------